vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 I felt pain in the area of my fingers that had pressed the gripper after closing this; it was clearly effortful.

+## Update on 2023-10-23 / 2023-10-24 / 2023-10-25

+I am now occasionally just about able to close the 150 lb hand gripper with my left hand.
+I can also now reasonably consistently close the 150 lb hand gripper with my right hand.
+I continue to be able to comfortably close the 100 lb hand gripper with either hand, though with the left hand it still is a bit displaced sometimes.